brikrey67/rails-views/readme.md

 > A:  Every instance of a class has a different set of instance variables which are accessible throughout a class definition.

 In Rails, we use instance variables in our **controller actions**, so we can have **programmatic access to variables inside of our views**.
-More often than not these instance variables will contain objects from the database.
+More often than not, these instance variables will contain objects from the database.

 Let's use Active Record to query our database for all artists and save that to an instance variable.